KieranCanter/kierancanter.dev/README.md

 Another example is the existence of a web manifest file.
 This is a JSON file that defines metadata associated with the progressive web app (PWA) version of the website, that is, the feature on most mobile devices that allows the user to add a website as a simple application on their home screen.
 While not game-breaking if absent, supporting the PWA feature illustrates a complete design and may improve the experience of users that take advantage of the feature.
 I ensured all relevant information was defined here such as the PWA icon, theme/background color, categories, etc.

+The thumbnail image is used for the preview of the site across the web such as on social media sites or in search engine results.
+It's displayed in the same way as the favicon, so it's important to maintain a consistent look and feel.
+The thumbnail is the standard size of 1200x630px.

 Finally, the viewport can contribute greatly to the look and feel of a site.
 By restricting the user's ability to scale the viewport and setting the height/width equal to that of the screen, user-caused errors that may have negative effects on the display of the site are mitigated.

 #### Flexboxes